linear-b/gitstream/docs/templates/automation-example-template.md

 4. Change all instances of the term list below to match the example.
 5. Add a short description and image (update the image link too), and fill in the list of conditions and automation actions.
 6. Fill in the meta description at the top.
+7. If relevant, add the automation to the related file in /docs/snippets and update the related automations section below to import the correct lines of that snippet.
-7. Delete this comment and publish the automation!
+8. Delete this comment and publish the automation!

 Replace the following terms, all terms are case sensitive to make find and replace easier:
 * automation-name - The Hyphenated name of the automation for URLs.
 * Automation Name - The human-readable name for the automation.
 * automation_name - The name of the automation with words separated by underscores.
 This is for the associated CM file.
+* RELATED - The name of the associated snippet file that contains related automations.
 !-->
 Short description